tiefenthaler/uv-datascience-project-template/docs/index.md

-# Dev Container UV Data Science
+# UV Data Science Project Template

-Welcome to the documentation for the Dev Container UV Data Science project.
-This project demonstrates how to set up a data science environment using Docker, UV, and FastAPI.
+Welcome to the documentation for UV Data Science Project Template.
+This project demonstrates how to set up a data science environment using Docker, UV, FastAPI, along with other tools for developing python projects.

 <!-- Include the content of README.md -->
 {%